 BUILDING ON SUCCESS – BEYOND THE OBVIOUS

-During this evolving presentation Erik discusses existing testing methods and techniques.
+During this evolving presentation Erik discusses existing testing approaches, methods and techniques.
 Which ones really work, and which ones provide the most valuable contribution towards project success?
 It does not have to be perfect, often “good enough testing” is sufficient.
-Five important and indispensable recommendations are presented that every (Agile) project should implement in order to be successful.
+Five important and indispensable recommendations are presented that every (Agile) project should implement in order to be successful and deliver business value.
 This presentation is based on many practical experiences in various domains.

 Software will never be defect free.
 Testing is and will always remain an essential part of software development.
 During this presentation Erik will discuss five topics that together will take care of first-class testing.
 Based on the European Foundation for Quality Management (EFQM) model, leadership, policy and strategy, process, people and infrastructure & tools are presented.
 Finally some results that can be achieved following this approach are shown.

-This presentation discusses a real-life method for applying structured risk-based testing in projects.
-It presents how risk identification and analysis can be carried out in close co-operation with stakeholders.
-It also addresses ways on how the outcome of the risk analysis can/should be used to define a differentiated risk-based test approach.
-The method has been developed in practice, and has been tuned through many test projects in various domains.
+This presentation discusses real-life techniques (PRISMA and Risk-Poker) for applying structured risk-based testing.
+It presents how risk identification and analysis can be carried out in close co-operation with stakeholders and the team.
+It also addresses ways on how the outcome of the risk analysis should be used to define a differentiated risk-based test approach.
+The techniques have been developed in practice, and has been tuned through many test projects in various domains.
 Practical experiences are discussed, together with problems encountered and results achieved.